- Documentation (2.0.0)

 Use your own enterprise repository

-• The main problem with this kind of public repositories is that you don't have control over the repository.
+This is usually not a valid recommendation for open source projects, but for the enterprise world we strongly suggest to avoid relying on a public repository like maven ibiblio or ivyrep.
+Why?
+Well, there are a couple of reasons:- control The main problem with this kind of public repositories is that you don't have control over the repository.
 This means that if a module descriptor is broken you cannot easily fixed it.
 Sure you can use a chain between a shared repository and the public one and put your fixed module descriptor in the shared repository so that it hide the one on the public repository, but this makes repository browsing and maintenance cumbersome.

 Even more problematic is the possible updates of the repository.
 We know that versions published in such repositories should be stable and not be updated, but we also frequently see that a module descriptor is buggy, or an artifact corrupted.
 We even see sometimes a new version published with the same name as the preceding one because the previous one was simply badly packaged.
 This can occur even to the best, it occurred to us with Ivy 1.2 :-) But then we decided to publish the new version with a different name, 1.2a.
 But if the repository manager allow such updates, this means that what worked before can break.
 It can thus break your build reproducibility.